ganeshkumartk/YogaClassifier/README.md

-# How to Get a Dataset and Create a ML Model to Classify Yoga Poses (Using Azure Cognitive Services)
+# Get a Dataset and Create a ML Model to Classify Yoga Poses (Using Azure Cognitive Services)
-This tutorial will go over how to use Azure Cognitive Services to get an image dataset and train a Custom Vision model.
+This is to use Azure Cognitive Services to get an image dataset and train a Custom Vision model.
 The repository has a simple nodejs console app that uses Bing Image Search to scrape images to a local directory based on search term(s).
 Then use the images scraped to create a Custom Vision model with Azure Cognitive Services.

 ### Create an Azure Account